 6 no tech, Low Cost, low mess Things to do on an Airplane for Kids, Preschoolers, and Toddlers

 This is great for layovers in airports.
 Blow up the ball, find an empty area (which I know is challenging sometimes), let your kids run and play as long as they want!
 When it is time to board, deflate and pack it in your carry on.
 It will also be a nice toy for a hotel pool, the beach, and even possibly the hotel room (use your best judgement on that!)
 An alternative would be to bring balloons instead.

 There are reusable ones now, too!
 I decided on the reusable ones by Melissa and Doug for our next trip, even though they cost a bit more than the paper books.
 The reusable ones may work better on an airplane or in the airport, too

 This is a messy one, with fairly easy clean up.
 Light weight and small, so will fit well in luggage!
 It is also unlikely they will be traveling home with you.
 My children made buildings on a hotel room wall with some post-it notes that my mom gave me before trip.
 There is no wrong way to play!

-5. Paper cups.
 Okay, no one really wants to travel with paper cups, but for kids, the possibilities are endless!
 Combine this with the clothespins and see what games your kids invent.
 They are also lightweight, can be reused, and ditched, if room is needed in your suitcase.

 You could create a game out of these, if you love to DIY.
 You can paint the sticks different colors and sew color coordinating pouches so your kids can sort them.
 Another fun idea would be to add velcro dots to each end and let your kids have fun building.
 Both of these games can be played on the airplane’s tray table.
 It’s a quick and easy clean up when it’s snack time!

 more ideas to entertain children

 Here are 10 gift ideas for the traveling child and also my tips for 6 ways I survived going to a family wedding with kids.
 Want even more?
 Check out this post with great hotel activities for kids by the Educational Tourist!

 What are your go-to ways to entertain your kids while traveling?